LuxImagingAI/DBSegment/README.md

 # Deep Brain Segment <h1>
+This tool generates segmentations of 30 deep brain structures, plus an additional label for the remaining brain areas ("brain mask") from T1-Weighted MRI.
+For a defintion of the resulting labels refer to the paper or the provided ITK labels file `labels.txt`.

 ## Comand line tool
-  This tool generates 30 deep brain structures segmentation, as well as a brain mask from T1-Weighted MRI.

  The tool is available as a pip package.

   `pip install deep-brain-segment`